-The Lord Elgin Hotel is in the ideal location so you can park and take in all there is to see and do in Ottawa!
+The Lord Elgin Hotel is in the ideal location, so you can stay and take in all there is to see and do in Ottawa!
 We would love to add you to the celebration happening in Ottawa, as we have many specials and packages throughout the summer.

-At any time of year, Parliament Hill is the iconic landmark to see when in Ottawa.
-Only 3 blocks from the hotel, Ottawa’s Parliament Buildings are a must see for all visitors to Ottawa.
-The Parliament Buildings present a fascinating blend of stateliness and vibrancy.
+At any time of year, Parliament Hill is the iconic landmark to see when in the capital city.
+Only three blocks from the hotel, Ottawa’s Parliament Buildings are a must see for all visitors.
+The Parliament Buildings present a fascinating blend of honours and vibrancy.
 Their vaulted ceilings, marble floors and dramatic lighting create an air of dignity, yet the stone walls are alive with decoration.
 Saucy faces grin at passers-by, birds and animals almost come to life, and events from our history are retold.

-In summertime, you have to take advantage of the fabulous light show called Northern Lights from July 9 to September 10th each night after nightfall.
-For more information, click here.
+In summertime, you have to take advantage of the fabulous light show called Northern Lights from July 11 to September 16 each night after nightfall.
+For more information about this colourful event, click here.

-A UNESCO World Heritage Site, the Rideau Canal is just a block from the Lord Elgin Hotel and if you’re coming to Ottawa, a visit to the historic Rideau Canal is a must!
+A UNESCO World Heritage Site, the Rideau Canal is just a block from the Lord Elgin Hotel and one of the city’s top tourism destination!
 Snaking and making its way gracefully through Ottawa’s charming downtown core, “the canal” as it’s known locally, is the heart beat of Canada’s Capital in any season.
-In the warmer months, the canal is a haven for walkers, runners, in-line skaters and cyclists, who stroll along its scenic, rolling green banks
+In the warmer months, the canal is a haven for walkers, runners, in-line skaters and cyclists, who stroll along its scenic, rolling green banks.

 Music and Beyond is dedicated to enhancing the enjoyment of classical music and the arts in general in the Ottawa region by providing excellent concerts; broadening the audience base; fostering greater appreciation, understanding, and support for all forms of classical music.